 - If you use Full (strict) mode, you may need to temporarily disable it (for example, by enabling Full mode) when renewing a Sectigo SSL certificate.
 Doing this ensures that the domain verification procedure runs correctly.

 To update the nameservers and verify the configuration, follow these steps:

 Using Let's Encrypt with Cloudflare SSL is a great way to add security to a site quickly and at no cost.
-Let's Encrypt certificates are only valid for 90 days, and Cloudflare must be turned off during the renewal period.
-It may be more convenient to use a traditional CA-issued certificate.
+However, it may be more convenient to use a traditional CA-issued certificate.
 For a more complete discussion of the differences between Let's Encrypt and other SSL certificates, please see this article.